-Brisbane is Queensland’s central hub for tourists and overseas visitors alike and in Australia we pride ourselves on our healthcare system, but it can be confusing for some.
+Brisbane is Queensland’s central hub for tourists and overseas visitors alike and in Australia we pride ourselves on our healthcare system, but it can be confusing.
 That is why at Brisbane GP & Travel Doctor, we have decided to put together some frequently asked questions about our healthcare system and more specifically, how to navigate it if you have Overseas Student Health Cover (OSHC).

-I am from overseas and have healthcare insurance, do I have to pay to see a Doctor?
+I am a student from overseas and have healthcare insurance, do I have to pay to see a Doctor?

 This depends on your level of cover and who your health fund is with.
 We have agreements with BUPA, NIB, AHM, IMAN and Medibank that we can send them a bill directly, so you pay no out of pocket expenses for your consultation.